pgm-thabisadingani/pgm-thabisadingani/README.md

 ### Hi there 👋

-I am a passinate Frontend Developer with a practical “can-do” 💪 attitude.
+I am a passionate Frontend Developer with a practical “can-do” 💪 attitude.
 Thanks to my creativity 🎨, I'm always able to solve problems, both personal and technical.
 I am a natural communicator 📢 who easily connects with others.
 My current areas of interest include UI/UX, SEO, and Frontend Development💻.